jinghuazhao/Computational-Statistics/docs/Web/Utilities.md

 ```
 Note that it works equally well for backup of files locally.

+A replacement of `cp` is furnished with `rsync -av --progress source/ destination/`.

 ## Web site file permission

 The following commands set read permission to a web site hosted at `/public/$HOME/public_html`.